 Facebook is a powerful way to drive traffic straight to your website.
 It’s a significant step as part of your digital recovery plan to get traffic there.

 You can begin by organizing and updating your Facebook business page to make it easier for people to get through to your website and checking all relevant information is available.

 Furthermore, the engaging content and blogs you’ve added to your website, get these shared on your Facebook page to drive engagement too.
 And don’t forget to make the content juicy and sharable so it gets in front of more eyeballs.

 Facebook has many options for targeting ads and getting more reach among current customers as well as look-a-like audiences who are interested in what you’re selling and targeting ads to people who like your competitors.

 With keeping active on the platform, you’ll be ready to start a Facebook Ads campaign which will drive traffic to your website and entice your ideal customers.

 So, finally, we know the storm will pass.

-Which means it’s time to see this as an opportunity for your business’s digital marketing recovery, so you’re ready and ahead of the competition when things get back to the way we remember them.
+This means it’s time to see this as an opportunity for your business’s digital marketing recovery.
+Hence, you’re ready and ahead of the competition when things return to how we remember them.